61% of American adults look online for health information

 - Experimental treatments or medicines (15% of adults, up from 10%)

-Five specific health topics were added to the list, including information about:
+Five specific health topics were added to the list in this survey, including information about:

 - Doctors or other health professionals (35% of adults)